 When you look into your dog’s eyes, what should you see?
-If your pet is healthy, bright, shiny and clear eyes should be looking back at you.
+If your dog is healthy, bright, shiny and clear eyes should be looking back at you.
 (Well, OK… those three qualities plus a pleading expression, begging for that last bite of whatever it is you are eating.)
-However, if your dog’s eyes begin to look a little cloudy or bluish-gray, it could indicate that cataracts are forming, which is a sign for you to take him or her to your veterinarian for further evaluation.
+However, if your dog’s eyes begin to look a little cloudy or bluish-gray, it could indicate that cataracts are forming.
+Cloudy eyes don't always indicate cataracts but it is an important sign for you to take your dog to your veterinarian for further evaluation for canine eye disorders.

 So, just what is a cataract?

-Cataracts are characterized by the development of opacity in the lens of the eye.
-The lens is the normally clear structure that sits directly behind the iris (the colored part of the eye), and its job is to focus light as it moves toward the back part of the eye (the retina).
+Cataracts in dogs are characterized by the development of opacity in the lens of the eye.
+The lens is the normally clear structure that sits directly behind the iris (the colored part of the dog’s eye), and its job is to focus light as it moves toward the back part of the eye (the retina).
 Despite its clarity, the lens is in fact made of tissue fibers.
-As an animal ages, these fibers become more dense and compact, preventing the passage of light to the retina, leading to blindness.
+As a dog ages, these fibers become more dense and compact, preventing the passage of light to the retina, leading to blindness.

 What causes them to develop?

-The most common cause of cataract formation is due to hereditary disease.
-Other causes include congenital (born with it), senile cataracts (age-related), diabetes, trauma, dietary deficiency (milk replacement formulas that are low in arginine or phenylalanine have been implicated as well as puppies fed strictly evaporated milk formulas or goats milk), electric shock or toxins.
+The most common cause of cataract formation is due to hereditary disease in dogs.
+Other causes include congenital (a dog who is born with it), senile cataracts (age-related), diabetes, trauma, dietary deficiency (milk replacement formulas that are low in arginine or phenylalanine have been implicated as well as puppies fed strictly evaporated milk formulas or goats milk), electric shock or toxins.

-Why is it bad to have a cataract?
+Why is it bad For Dogs to Have a cataract?

 Of bigger concern is the fact that a cataract can luxate, meaning it can slip from the tissue strands that hold it in place and end up floating around in the eye, causing damage.
 Furthermore, if a cataract settles in a place blocking the natural fluid drainage of the eye, a buildup in eye pressure (glaucoma) can result, leading to pain and permanent blindness.